citrix/terraform-provider-citrix/docs/resources/daas_hypervisor_resource_pool.md

 - `availability_zone` (String) The name of the availability zone resource to use for provisioning operations in this resource pool.
 Required when connection type is AWS.
 - `project_name` (String) GCP Project name.
 Required when connection type is GCP.
 - `region` (String) Cloud Region where the virtual network sits in.
 Required when connection type is Azure or GCP.
-- `subnets` (List of String) List of subets to allocate VDAs within the virtual network.
+- `subnets` (List of String) List of subnets to allocate VDAs within the virtual network.
 Required when connection type is Azure or GCP.
 - `virtual_network_resource_group` (String) The name of the resource group where the vnet resides.
 Required when connection type is Azure.

 ### Read-Only